-- A. Participant works with lender of choice to obtain the primary lender's pre-qualification letter. - B. Program Operator staff provides information to qualified applicant relative to program requirements, the lending process, and homeownership responsibilities. - C. After consultation with Program Operator regarding approved bedroom and bathroom maximums, if any, and HOME Value Limit, participant works with real estate agent to select home.
-Program disclosures are provided to agent for presentation to seller.
-The Program allows only homes vacant for three months or more prior to the date of the purchase offer, unless the current tenant is purchasing the home or the seller has been the only occupant during those three months, in order to avoid the necessity to pay permanent relocation benefits. - D. Participant selects home and enters into a purchase contract (contingent upon receiving Program loan approval).
-Lender provides the Program Operator with a copy of: - real estate sales contract, including all addendums and counteroffers, all fully executed - residential loan application and credit report - verified income documentation - disclosure statement - proof of personal funds for participation in program - breakdown of closing costs - structural pest control clearance - appraisal with photos and preliminary title report - E. Program Operator reviews paperwork to determine program eligibility and financing affordability for participant. - F. Program Operator has home inspected to document health & safety and code compliance.
+- A. Participant works with lender of choice to obtain the primary lender's pre-qualification letter. - B. After consultation with Program Operator regarding approved bedroom and bathroom maximums (always 3 bedrooms and 2 bathrooms unless overcrowding justifies more to be approved), participant works with real estate agent to select home.
+Program disclosures are reviewed with agent for presentation to seller.
+The HOME Program allows only homes vacant for three months or more prior to the date of the purchase offer, unless the current tenant is purchasing the home or the seller has been the only occupant during those three months. - C. Participant selects home and enters into a purchase contract (contingent upon receiving Program loan approval).
+Lender provides the Program Operator with a copy of: - real estate sales contract - residential loan application and credit report - verified income documentation - disclosure statement - proof of personal funds for participation in program - breakdown of closing costs - structural pest control clearance - appraisal with photos and preliminary title report - D. Program Operator reviews paperwork to determine program eligibility and financing affordability for participant. - E. Program Operator staff meets with qualified applicant to provide information relative to the program requirements, the lending process, and homeownership responsibilities. - F. Program Operator has home inspected to document health & safety and code compliance.
 Notice of any deficiencies or needed corrections are given to participant's real estate agent, with recommended course of action.
-Only new construction and homes built within the previous 12 months and not previously occupied are not subject to a home inspection. - G. Program Operator requests loan approval from Sponsor's Loan Advisory Committee.
-Following loan approval, Program Operator prepares Deed of Trust, Promissory Note, Request for Notice of Default, Grant Agreement, Owner-Occupant Agreement with City and Escrow Instructions, and requests check and deposits same into escrow. - H. Escrow company furnishes Program Operator with proof of documents to be recorded, and any escrow closeout information.
+Only new construction and homes built within the previous 12 months and not previously occupied are not subject to a home inspection. - G. Program Operator requests loan approval from Sponsor's Loan Review Committee.
+Following loan approval, Program Operator prepares Deed of Trust, Promissory Note, Request for Notice of Default, Grant Agreement, Owner-Occupant Agreement with City, and Escrow Instructions, and requests check and deposits same into escrow. - H. Escrow company furnishes Program Operator with proof of documents to be recorded, and any escrow closeout information.
 After receipt of recorded loan documents, Final escrow Settlement Statement, Insurance Loss Payee Certification and Final Title Insurance Policy (Program Operator) closes out the loan file.